Fall and winter can mean traveling and gathering indoors with friends and family. These guidelines can help us keep each other safe from COVID-19.

 Gathering safely

-1. Get vaccinated.
+1. Get vaccinated or boosted.
 Vaccination is our best protection to keep people from getting very sick from all variants of COVID-19.

 5. Disinfect surfaces that are touched often -- door knobs, car doors, steering wheels and phones.